 Beyond the screen

-Computing has centered on visual displays for so long, screens can seem like the definitive way to present monitoring information – but this is far from true.
+Computing has centered on visual displays for so long that screens can seem like the definitive way to present monitoring information, but this is far from true.
 Voice assistants and other non-visual media are transforming the way consumers interact with their apps and devices, and it’s easy to imagine a future where sound-based interaction is the norm for many use cases.

 There will always be a need for the kind of detail, drill-down interactivity, and at-a-glance historical depth that only a display can provide, but as technologists increasingly think beyond the pixel, there’s tremendous potential for new ways to deliver timely information in auditory form.
-The simplest, briefest sound can be highly effective for capturing attention – even in the hectic setting of a SOC – in situations where every minute counts.
+The simplest, briefest sound can be highly effective for capturing attention in situations where every minute counts, even in the hectic setting of a SOC.

 If not applied appropriately, though, the auditory approach could become ineffective.
 Just as analysts can be overloaded with standard alerts, they could be overloaded with audible alerts.
 Perhaps not just overloaded, but even irritated to the point of disabling alerts altogether.
 To avoid the possible irritation overload, audible alerting should be targeted for meaningful or high valued events.
 In addition, ensure the sounds you select are not obnoxious to your office neighbors.

-For now, auditory security event monitoring remains an experimental concept to be explored—but it’s worth paying close attention to the projects and pilots it spawns.
-As the speed, intensity, and stakes of cybersecurity continue to grow, the ability to hear your website’s cries for help could make all the difference.
+For now, auditory security event monitoring remains an experimental concept to be explored, but it’s worth paying close attention to the projects and pilots it spawns.
+As the speed and intensity of attacks continue to grow, the ability to hear your web app’s “cries for help” could make all the difference.